 Bovine colostrum has become an increasingly popular supplement that helps support muscle strength and stamina while promoting your digestive and immune health.
-These potential benefits are enticing, but colostrum does take time to be effective.
+These potential benefits are enticing, but colostrum does take time to be effective depending upon the results you’re aiming for.
 Let’s take a closer look at colostrum and how long it may take to work.

 What is Colostrum?

-Colostrum is a milk-like fluid secreted by cows, humans, and other mammals in late pregnancy and the first few days after giving birth, prior to the appearance of true milk.
-As newborns of all species have immature, undeveloped immune and digestive systems, colostrum offers a diverse range of enzymes, antibodies, and growths factors, along with a healthy serving of proteins, carbohydrates, and fats, all designed to help the baby’s growth and immune system.
+Colostrum is the milk-like fluid secreted by cows, humans, and other mammals in late pregnancy and the first few days after giving birth, prior to the appearance of true milk.
+As newborns of all species have immature, undeveloped immune and digestive systems, colostrum offers a diverse range of enzymes, antibodies, and growths factors, along with a healthy serving of proteins, carbohydrates, and fats, all designed to help the baby’s growth and stimulate development of the immune system.